gabbo89/EEA2024-2025/docs/3a1_WGBS_cleaning_and_alignment.md

 ---

 # 4. Manipulating the bam file
 The filtered bam file obtained after deduplicate_bismark, is still unsorted for coordinates.
+We can use the samtools `Samtools` is a suite of commands that can be used for manipulating sam/bam files.

 ### sort the bam file
 {: .no_toc }